FOLK DANCE AS NEVER SEEN BEFORE

 Choreography: Anna Öberg

-Dancer: Lotta Johansson, Anita Langødegård, Bert Persson, Viktor Fröjd
+Co-creating dancers: Lotta Johansson, Anita Langødegård, Bert Persson, Viktor Fröjd

-Musician: Olof Misgeld, Petter Berndalen
+Musicians: Olof Misgeld, Petter Berndalen

 Light design: Anton Andersson